jorinvo/me/content/reads/programming.md

   - title: "Running A Software Business On 5 Hours A Week"
     url: https://www.kalzumeus.com/2010/03/20/running-a-software-business-on-5-hours-a-week/

-  - title: "'People Who Like This Also Like ... '"
+  - title: "People Who Like This Also Like ..."
     url: http://www.benfrederickson.com/distance-metrics/

   - title: "FizzBuzz In Too Much Detail — Tom Dalling"